abhimaninnovations/Hactoberfest_2020/README.md

 # Hactoberfest_2020
-A maintainer repo for hacktoberfest'20.
+An Open repo for hacktoberfest'20.

 ## What you have to do?
 Add any piece of code, share your work,contribute any existing repository here.